EVERSE-ResearchSoftware/RSQKit/pages/your_role/researcher_who_codes.md

 In your role of researcher who codes, you may need to:

-- write code for short-term use (e.g., analysis scripts, simulations) within a single project
+- write code for short-term use (e.g., analysis scripts, simulations, prototype code) within a single project
 - work independently or with small teams, focusing on specific hypotheses or experiments
 - use or build on top of existing tools and scripts to test hypotheses or analyse data
 - document and test your code